-Project Goal: To complete statewide coverage of spring leaf-off color and color infrared imagery at 0.5-meter resolution, providing the opportunity for partners to buy-up to higher resolution in their areas of interest.
+Project Goal: To complete statewide coverage of spring leaf-off color and color infrared imagery at 0.5meter resolution, providing the opportunity for partners to buy-up to higher resolution in their areas of interest.
 For more information on the Spring Aerial Imagery Program, see the SAIP webpage.
 Project Status: Ahead of schedule

-Anticipated Completion and Milestones: The project is anticipated to be complete in Fall 2014, one year ahead of the original schedule.
+Anticipated Completion and Milestones: This project, which was initiated in 2009, is anticipated to be completed in Fall 2014, one year ahead of the original schedule.

-Project Funding: State: \$1,300,000; Partners: \$650,000
+Project Funding: State: \$1,300,000; Partners: \$700,000

-Project Issues, Concerns and Risks: Finishing imagery collection is dependent on sufficient favorable spring weather conditions.
-Over the long term, this project demonstrates an opportunity for significant saving of public funds if the state, working with Minnesota's counties, local governments, and tribal governments, establishes a statewide sustainable program to collect, process and distribute aerial imagery on a predictable cycle that implements a fair cost-sharing model.
+Project Issues, Concerns and Risks: Completing statewide imagery acquisition for this project is dependent on sufficient favorable spring weather conditions.
+Over the long term, this project demonstrates an opportunity for significant saving of public funds if the state, working with Minnesota's counties, local governments, and tribal governments, establishes a cooperative, sustainable program to collect, process, and distribute aerial imagery on a predictable cycle that implements a fair cost-sharing model.
 Project Contacts: Steve Kloiber (DNR); Chris Cialek (MnGeo)